Analysis: Bumpy road ahead for Biden’s infrastructure plan

 Some environmentalists, meanwhile, say the plan doesn’t do enough to stop the tides of climate change, even with its proposed upgrades to the power grid and plans to build 500,000 electric-vehicle charging stations.
 They could push Biden to go even bigger, though he plans to announce a second package in the coming weeks focused on child care, family tax credits and other domestic programs, paid for by tax hikes on wealthy individuals and families.

-Rep. Pramila Jayapal, D-Wash., chair of the near-100 member Congressional Progressive Caucus, said climate change demands that Biden commit to more money.
+Rep. Pramila Jayapal, D-Wash., chair of the near-100-member Congressional Progressive Caucus, said climate change demands that Biden commit to more money.

 “It makes little sense to narrow his previous ambition on infrastructure or compromise with the physical realities of climate change,” she said.